SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   #define HTTP_HOSTNAME          "192.168.1.4"//Replace this values related to your requirements
   ```

-  > **Warning:** Make sure that you are able to Access the WAMP-Apache Server (with its IP Address) is accessible to other systems in the same network, if not follow the Changing PHP Configurations.
-Else proceed with next steps.
+  > **Warning:** Make sure that you are able to access the WAMP-Apache Server (with its IP Address), and that it is accessible to other systems in the same network.
+If not, follow the Changing PHP Configurations.
+Otherwise, proceed with the next steps.

 - Changing PHP Configuration
-  - The following steps to be done only when you face an issue of not able to access the WAMP-Server from other machines in the network.
-Issue shown below :
+  - Complete the following steps only if you are unable to access the WAMP-Server from other machines in the network, as shown in the image below:

    ![Issue of not able to access the WAMP-Server from other machines](resources/readme/image416.png)

-  - Give permissions to the newly created resource `"<Sub-Resource-Directory>"`
+  - Give permissions to the newly created resource `"<Sub-Resource-Directory>"`.
-  - Open "phpmyadmin.conf" file in "C:\wamp64\alias\phpmyadmin.conf"
+  - Open "phpmyadmin.conf" file in "C:\wamp64\alias\phpmyadmin.conf".
-  - Add the line shown in following into the end of file "phpmyadmin.conf" file.
+  - Add the line shown in the following image to the end of the "phpmyadmin.conf" file.
 Save and exit the file.

     ```sh
     <Directory "c:/wamp64/www/<Sub-Resource-Directory>/">